TrainerRoad Review: The Best Performance-Focused Cycling App?

 Initial Setup

-Keep in mind that your laptop, computer, or other display device has to feature Bluetooth connectivity to connect with these devices.
+Remember that your laptop, computer, or other display device has to feature Bluetooth connectivity to connect with the devices described above.
 If it doesn’t, you may need an ANT+ dongle.

-The pairing process is effortless.* Once you pair your devices to the app, TrainerRoad shows a few recommendations for calibration, firmware updates, etc.
+The pairing process is effortless.1 Once you pair your devices to the app, TrainerRoad shows recommendations for calibration, firmware updates, etc. I always recommend keeping them up to date.

 Pairing devices in TrainerRoad app